A Designer’s Guide to Documenting Accessibility & User Interactions

 • The label of the heading is descriptive, clear and accurately describes the content that follows

-• Don’t have illogical order (a h2 after a h3)
+• Don’t have illogical order (a h2 after a h4 in the same section)

 • Don’t use paragraphs with bigger font, use Hns instead.